Flying Dutchman Verstappen wins in Malaysia

 Lewis Hamilton quickly conceded the lead to Verstappen after starting from pole, but finished second to extend his title lead over fourth-placed Sebastian Vettel to 34 points with five rounds remaining.

-Vettel, who started from the back of the grid in his Ferrari after technical problems ruined his qualifying session, produced the drive of the day, but could not dislodge Verstappen's teammate Daniel Ricciardo from the final spot on the podium.
+Vettel, who started from the back of the grid in his Ferrari after engine problems ruined his qualifying session, produced the drive of the day, but could not dislodge Verstappen's teammate Daniel Ricciardo from the final spot on the podium.

 That left Hamilton with an easier task to maintain his advantage off the start, but on the fourth lap of 56 he was overtaken by the charging Verstappen, who easily maintained his lead until the finish of a largely uneventful race.